African Crocodiles and How to Hunt Them

+If your arrow hits a bit high, it will still be solidly in the lungs, and if you are a tad low you will hit the heart.
 When you shoot a croc through the lungs they quickly crawl out of the water so they don’t drown.
 A lung shot crocodile is easily recovered.

 A hunter shot this man eating crocodile in Africa and when they were cleaning him, they found a partially digested person inside.
 If you have a weak stomach, beware.
 These photos are graphic to say the least.